agentrickard/domain/domain_conf/README.txt

 You may also choose to remove domain-specific configurations.
 This feature is useful if you wish to roll back custom changes.

+NOTE: If you make batch changes from a domain other than the primary domain, the default variable value may be taken from the active domain.
+Be sure to check the values in this form before saving.

 ----
 4. Developer Notes